 Fair Work Commission’s role

-In a case where the employer and employee can’t agree on a solution, The Fair Work Commission will have new powers to hear and make orders about disputes over flexible working arrangement requests e.g. the employer has refused an employee’s request, or hasn’t responded within 21 days.
+In a case where the employer and employee can’t agree on a solution, The Fair Work Commission has new powers to hear and make orders about disputes over flexible working arrangement requests e.g. the employer has refused an employee’s request, or hasn’t responded within 21 days.

-The new dispute resolution process will include conciliation, mediation or, if necessary, mandatory arbitration.
-The Commission will also have the power to start court proceedings for alleged breaches of these provisions.
+The new dispute resolution process includes conciliation, mediation or, if necessary, mandatory arbitration.
+The Commission also has the power to start court proceedings for alleged breaches of these provisions.

 Our advice